ericj112/chatgpt-ircbot/README.md

 # chatgpt-ircbot
+ChatGPT3 irc bot

-ChatGPT3 irc bot, if response longer than 3 lines uploads to termbin.com and gives the link back
+if response longer than 3 lines uploads to termbin.com and gives the link back

+logs requests received and responses

 Dependencies
 ------------